-As a cultural historian of the North American West, I use my interdisciplinary training in American Studies to study the complexities involved in the modern cultural transformations of the West from the late 19th through the 20th century.
-In my scholarship I employ analytical approaches from cultural studies, environmental history, and gender studies, to explore the historical interplay between material practices and mental constructions.
+As a cultural and environmental historian of the North American West, I use my interdisciplinary training in American Studies to study the complexities involved in the modern cultural transformations of this diverse region from the late 19th through the 20th century.
+In my scholarship I employ analytical approaches from cultural history, visual studies and environmental history, to explore the historical interplay between material practices and mental constructions.
 In particular studies, I explore how sets of ideas and meanings reciprocally shape, and are shaped by, material circumstances at the local and regional levels.

 Picturing Arizona: The Photographic Record of the 1930s, with Kirsten Jensen (Tucson: University of Arizona Press, 2005).

 Mental Territories: Mapping the Inland Empire (Ithaca, NY: Cornell University Press, 1997).

 Women in the West: A Guide to Manuscript Sources, with Susan Armitage, Helen Bannan, and Vicki Ruiz (New York: Garland, 1991).

 Washington: Images of a State's Heritage, with Carlos Schwantes, David Nicandri and Susan Strasser (Spokane: Melior Publications, 1989).

 Exploring Arizona's Diverse Past, Special Double Issue, Journal of Arizona History 61 (Autumn/Winter 2020): 341-734; guest editor.

 The Desert in Environmental History, Special Issue, Global Environment 12 (March 2019): 1-253; ed. with Andrew C. Isenberg and Louis S. Warren.